Access July 2025 Polystyrene Prices & Forecasts

 Integration

-This chart shows Polystyrene price assessments in USA Dollar per metric ton (USD/mt) in 4 locations, as follows:
+The chart above is a sample of historical data taken from Intratec Primary Commodity Prices.
+It presents price assessments for Polystyrene, in USA Dollar per metric ton (USD/mt), across 4 key locations, as follows:

 • Polystyrene (GPPS), US (United States): Polystyrene (general purpose), export transaction price, fob, United States